wedoforce/sf-dev-101-practice/README.md

 These output values can become further inputs for another program or finally be used by a human for decision making."

 In order to work with the values, programs written in any language are using *variables* to store those values.
 Every *variable* is given a name and you can check values in the *variable* by accessing it by its name.
-In other words, you won't be able to pass and information between different pieces of your programm without *variables*.
+In other words, you won't be able to pass information between different pieces of your programm without *variables*.

 ### **Variables in Salesforce (Apex)**
 #### **Must Read**